-SCHOLARSHIP NAME ANNUAL AMOUNTS RENEWAL CRITERIA C O M M E N T S Trustees' Scholarship Full tuition in student's 1st year Students must earn a 3.3 GPA (1st yr) and a 3.6 GPA each following academic year.
+SCHOLARSHIP NAME ANNUAL AMOUNTS RENEWAL CRITERIA C O M M E N T S Trustees' Scholarship Full tuition in student's 1 st year Students must earn a 3.3 GPA (1st yr) and a 3.6 GPA each following academic year.
 This GPA requirement can be met with either the yearly or cum GPA, but once the student loses the scholarship, it cannot be regained by improving either GPA.
 President's Scholarship \$5,000 Students must earn a 3.2 GPA (1st yr) and a 3.4 GPA each following academic year.
 This GPA requirement can be met with either the yearly or cum GPA, but once the student loses the scholarship, it cannot be regained by improving either GPA.
-New students are now awarded \$5,000 and can keep their Provost's Scholarship in combination with their President's Scholarship.
-Many upper class students will have the \$20,000 amount awarded in past years.
-Provost's Scholarship \$11,000 - \$15,000 The following GPA requirement can now be met on a yearly basis or with the cum GPA: Students must earn a 2.8 GPA (1st yr) and a 3.0 GPA each following academic year.
+New students are awarded \$5,000 and can keep their Provost's Scholarship in combination with their President's Scholarship.
+Provost's Scholarship \$12,500 - \$15,000 The GPA requirement can now be met on a yearly basis or with the cum GPA: Students must earn a 2.8 GPA (1st yr) and a 3.0 GPA each following academic year.
 A student who loses a Provost's Scholarship can regain it in a future year by attending for a year without the scholarship and achieving the necessary GPA over the two semesters of that academic year.
-Dean's Scholarships in Art, Dance, Music, Theatre, Humanities Typically these range from \$1,000 to \$2,500, but can be higher The various departments manage the renewal of these scholarships and have variations in their requirements.
-Check with the department for renewal criteria Most departments have some sort of performance standard in addition to a GPA requirement.
+Dean's Scholarships in Art, Dance, Music, Theatre, Humanities Typically these range from \$1,000 The various departments manage the renewal of these scholarships and have variations in their Most departments have some sort of performance standard in addition to a GPA requirement.